Hisyeo/Hisyeo.github.io/docs/lessons/first-steps.md

 ## Pronunciation

 Learning how to pronounce the words requires learning how each of the 24 phonemes work and how they combine to form syllables.
 Each translation has a wide array of acceptable alternatives that you can use if certain sounds are too challenging.
-The distance between each sound can be subtle in certain words and with certain speakers but the words were chosen in such a way that there won't be words that have a nearby pronunciation which would be too difficult to differentiate.
+The distance between each sound can be subtle in certain words and with certain speakers but the words were chosen in such a way that there shouldn't be words that have a nearby pronunciation which would be too difficult to differentiate.